zchking/docs/pages/katalon-studio/docs/saucelabs-integration.md

     - "/katalon-studio/docs/saucelabs-integration/"
 description:
 ---

+> Install [Sauce Labs Integration](https://store.katalon.com/product/3/Jira-Integration) to use this feature.

+For more detailed instructions of how to use the plugin, visit [this document](katalon-studio/docs/saucelabs-plugin.html).

+<details><summary>Deprecated Content</summary>

 To integrate with Saucelabs, you need to execute your test scripts using '[Remote](/display/KD/Execute+a+test+case#Executeatestcase-Executeinaremoteenvironment)' option based on SauceLabs provided capabilities of your choices.
 Below are steps on how to get your desire SauceLabs capabilities.

 1. Login to SauceLabs.